antonpup/Aurora/README.md

 * Q: Some keys in the program state that they are not supported.
 What does this mean?

    A: It means that changes to those keys are not currently possible.
-This is present on Logitech keyboards with G-keys and logo.
-We do keep up contact with Logitech SDK guys to help us.
+When it's possible to change those keys via SDK, then their support will be added.

 * Q: Aurora is constantly crashing!
 Help!